What is the Message When People Buy (now) Two+ Million Parody Cards Allowing the Holder to “Get Out of Hell Free”?

 A: Why yes, yes it is!
 Just remember that by design, the price is meant to break even.
 The GOOHF cards make up the bulk of our mailings by far, and account for the majority of our five-figure annual postage bill.

-Q: I see you have plastic cards, T-shirts, etc. Are those part of the two million?
+Q: I see you have plastic cards, T-shirts, etc. Are those part of the 2 million?

 A: No. The figure counts only the paper cards, and only counts those that have been sold — not the thousands Randy has given away personally.
-The T-shirts, plastic cards and other items are on top of the two million cards.
+The T-shirts, plastic cards and other items are on top of the 2 million cards.

 Q: Who is Randy Cassingham?

 A: Randy, the creator of the GOOHF cards, is a successful online columnist and one of the first for-profit subscription email publishers.
 He writes and publishes This is True, a thought-provoking entertainment newsletter based on weird-but-true news stories with added commentary.
 True is one of the first online subscription features (established 1994), and is still going strong.
 Randy is a former software engineer at NASA’s Jet Propulsion Laboratory, and is also the author of the True Stella Awards, a look at ridiculous-but-true lawsuits and their impact on society.
 The TSA book was published in Fall 2005 by Dutton (a division of Penguin Books).
 It was reissued Fall 2006 in paperback.

 Q: Does Parker Brothers object to the cards?

 A: Hasbro, which bought out Parker Brothers (and its popular MONOPOLY® board game) in 1991, indeed objected to the GOOHF card.
 However, it is a strongly established right in the U.S. to create parodies of popular culture; the GOOHF card is clearly a parody of the MONOPOLY® “Get Out of Jail Free” card.
 Hasbro did demand that we stop selling the cards, but we refused — it is our right to produce parodies.
 But for clarity, each GOOHF card contains a disclaimer noting it is not affiliated with Hasbro’s MONOPOLY® in any fashion.

 Q: Who buys GOOHF cards?